Blueboxdriver/honors_project_computersystems/README.md

 --rounds Sets the amount of rounds the client will do.
 Please make sure all clients are doing an equal number of rounds.

---timesteps Sets the amount of timesteps performed per round before having the server gather and redistribute weights.
+--episodes Sets the amount of episodes performed per round before having the server gather and redistribute weights.